Inverse Design of Amorphous Materials with Targeted Properties: Methods

 To ensure a consistent acceptance rate of roughly 0.5, the timestep $dt$ was adjusted using $dt = \sigma_t dt^0$, where $dt^0$ is a constant.
 This accounted for the fact that $\hat{E}_\theta$ becomes less smooth for lower $\sigma_t$.
 We set $dt^0 = 0.2$ for the MEG dataset and $dt^0 = 0.4$ for both Si and \ch{SiO2} datasets.
 We set the number of diffusion steps to $n=2000$ when performing HMC refinement to ensure there are enough HMC iterations for finding lower energy structures.
 We also set $w_\text{cond}=0$, i.e., we do not use CFG when performing HMC refinement to avoid adding further computational burden.

-This physics-inspired sampling approach enabled the generation of more stable and realistic material structures by allowing the system to explore the energy landscape at each diffusion step, effectively annealing the structure as the noise level decreased.
+This sampling approach draws on an analogy with physical relaxation: just as thermal motion enables a glassy system to overcome barriers on the potential energy landscape, the HMC steps enable the denoising trajectory to cross barriers on the $\hat{E}_\theta$ landscape.
+We emphasize that $\hat{E}_\theta$ encodes the learned probability distribution of the training data, not the physical potential energy (see Section~\ref{sec:relaxation-denoising}).
+Nevertheless, this approach enabled the generation of more stable and realistic material structures by exploring the probability landscape at each diffusion step.
 On the other hand, since the energy was provided by the denoiser network conditioned on properties, incorporation of HMC sampling preserved the property-conditioned generation process.